gabriel20xx/CollabTable/CollabTableAndroid/README.md

 ## Usage

-### Creating a List
+### Creating a Table
 1. Tap the + button on the main screen
-2. Enter a list name
+2. Enter a table name
 3. Tap "Save"

 ### Adding Fields
-1. Open a list
+1. Open a table
 2. Tap the + icon in the top bar
 3. Enter a field name (e.g., "Name", "Price", "Category")
 4. Tap "Add"